 The outbreak was declared a global pandemic by the World Health Organisation on 11 March 2020.

-The situation is continuously evolving – for the latest advice and information regarding COVID-19 and travel restrictions, please refer to the resources and links available here on our corporate site Alternatively, health and travel updates can be found directly on SmartTraveller.gov.au, World Health Organisation (WHO), SA Health and Australian Government Department of Health.
+The situation continues to evolve – for the latest advice and information regarding COVID-19 and travel restrictions, please refer to the resources and links available here on our corporate site.
+Alternatively, health and travel updates can be found directly on SmartTraveller.gov.au, World Health Organisation (WHO), SA Health and Australian Government Department of Health.

 A bushfire danger period exists between November and April each year in South Australia.
 This can be extended, depending on the weather conditions.